 DSL training will continue to be available virtually, therefore it is important that any staff that are acting within a DSL or DDSL capacity undertakes appropriate level of training.
 All school staff must continue to have safeguarding training and have read part 1 of Keeping Children Safe in Education (2020), DSLs should ensure they communicate with staff any new local arrangements, so they know what to do if they are worried about a child.
 This should be achieved through emails and similar electronic means.

-Where new staff or volunteers are recruited they will continue to be provided with a safeguarding induction (as identified in our safer recruitment policy/induction policy ... delete or amend as necessary).
+Where new staff or volunteers are recruited they will continue to be provided with a safeguarding induction.